Toleration Act 1688: Implementation in the overseas colonies

 The terms of the Act of Toleration within the English colonies in America were applied either by charter or by acts by the royal governors.
 The ideas of toleration as advocated by Locke (which excluded Roman Catholics) became accepted through most of the colonies, even in the Congregational strongholds within New England which had previously punished or excluded dissenters.
 The colonies of Pennsylvania, Rhode Island, Delaware, and New Jersey went further than the Act of Toleration by outlawing the establishment of any church and allowing a greater religious diversity.
-Within the colonies Roman Catholics were allowed to practise their religion freely only in Pennsylvania and Maryland.
+Within the colonies in the year 1700 Roman Catholics were allowed to practice their religion freely only in Rhode Island.

 Provisions

 Section 5

-This section, from "bee it" to "aforesaid that" was repealed by section 1 of, and Part I of the Schedule to, the Statute Law Revision Act 1888.
+This section, from "bee it" to "aforesaid that" was repealed by section 1 of, and Part I of the schedule to, the Statute Law Revision Act 1888 (51 & 52 Vict. c.
+3).

-In this section, the words "as aforesaid" were repealed by section 1 of, and Schedule 1 to, the Statute Law Revision Act 1948.
+In this section, the words "as aforesaid" were repealed by section 1 of, and schedule 1 to, the Statute Law Revision Act 1948 (11 & 12 Geo.
+6. c.
+62).

 Section 8

-This section, from "bee it" to "aforesaid that" was repealed by section 1 of, and Part I of the Schedule to, the Statute Law Revision Act 1888.
+This section, from "bee it" to "aforesaid that" was repealed by section 1 of, and Part I of the schedule to, the Statute Law Revision Act 1888.

 Section 15

-This section, from "bee it" to "aforesaid" was repealed by section 1 of, and Part I of the Schedule to, the Statute Law Revision Act 1888.
+This section, from "bee it" to "aforesaid" was repealed by section 1 of, and Part I of the schedule to, the Statute Law Revision Act 1888.

-In this section, the words "after the tenth day of June" were repealed by section 1 of, and Schedule 1 to, the Statute Law Revision Act 1948.
+In this section, the words "after the tenth day of June" were repealed by section 1 of, and schedule 1 to, the Statute Law Revision Act 1948.

 Section 18

-Section 6 of the Ecclesiastical Courts Jurisdiction Act 1860 provided that nothing contained thereinbefore in that Act was to be taken to repeal or alter section 18 of the Toleration Act 1688.
+Section 6 of the Ecclesiastical Courts Jurisdiction Act 1860 (23 & 24 Vict. c.
+32) provided that nothing contained thereinbefore in that act was to be taken to repeal or alter section 18 of the Toleration Act 1688.

 Repeal

-The whole Act, except section 5 and so much of section 8 as specified the service and offices from which certain persons were exempt and section 15, was repealed by section 1 of, and Part II of Schedule 1 to, the Promissory Oaths Act 1871.
+The whole act, except section 5 and so much of section 8 as specified the service and offices from which certain persons were exempt and section 15, was repealed by section 1 of, and Part II of Schedule 1 to, the Promissory Oaths Act 1871 (34 & 35 Vict. c.
+48).

-The whole Act, so far as unrepealed, was repealed by section 1 of, and Part II of the Schedule to, the Statute Law (Repeals) Act 1969.
+The whole act, so far as unrepealed, was repealed by section 1 of, and Part II of the schedule to, the Statute Law (Repeals) Act 1969.